 Two years later, the same year that Prince Charles and Princess Diana separated, it was announced that The Duke and Duchess of York were also to separate.
 Despite their divorce, however, Prince Andrew and Sarah have remained close friends.

 Today, Prince Andrew and his former wife Sarah both live at Royal Lodge in Windsor.
-They are proud grandparents to Princess Eugenie's six-month-old son August and are no doubt looking forward to welcoming Princess Beatrice's first child to the family this autumn.
+They are proud grandparents to Princess Eugenie and Jack Brookbank's baby son August, who was born in February 2021, and Princess Beatirce and Edoardo Mapelli Mozzi's baby daughter Sienna, who was born in September 2021.

 Prince Edward, Earl of Wessex, is the youngest of Queen Elizabeth's children and is ahead of his sister Princess Anne in the line of succession in 13th place.
 This is due to an old (and now revised) royal rule that puts male ascendancy ahead of female ascendancy.